chrisfarnham/seefarblog/_sections/POTA_in_VT_Lord_State_Forest.md

 ![](PXL_20250111_191255954.jpg)

 Ski day is done.
 What's next?
+How about a quick POTA activation nearby?

 ![](killington_pic.png)